 EAD represents the expected exposure in the event of a default.
 The Company derives the EAD from the current exposure to the counterparty and potential changes to the current amount allowed under the contract including amortization.
-The EAD of a financial asset is its gross carrying amount.
+The EAD of a financial asset is its net carrying amount before ECL.